Translate Keyboard on Android and iOS: How AI Keyboards Break Language Barriers

 Multi-language Support and Detection

 The best AI keyboards don't just support a handful of major languages—they handle dozens.
-Most premium options now support 40+ languages, with some boasting over 100!
+In 2026, most premium options support 100+ languages, with leading keyboards like Gboard covering over 130 languages and dialects.
+We've even seen support for indigenous and low-resource languages expanding rapidly.

 But what's really impressive is automatic language detection.
 These keyboards can: